 This week I went to the cinema on my own for the first time.

-Despite despising how rude and inconsiderate many people are in cinemas nowadays I’ve always considered it a social experience.
-At first I went with my family.
+I consider the cinema to be a special place for a special experience.
+I may have resigned myself to the fact that some people are clearly lacking in decency – with their noise and mess – but I still consider it a social experience.
+When I was a kid I went to the local UCI with my parents and siblings.
 Then there was a good six or seven years of seeing a film every week with my best mate.
 Now I go with my wife or friends.
 It’s always been a case of watching films together and discussing it after.

 - Are they going to be loud?
 Please shut up before the film starts.

 - Ugh, they’ve sat down next to us.
 This whole screen and they can’t put a few seats between us!

 - Oh dear, look at that guy on his own.

 Though the first points have been backed up by stupid behaviour on numerous occasions, the third now just feels rude.
 I’d always resisted the idea of going on my own.
 Until now.
 Jack Reacher wasn’t even a memorable film, but my wife was out for the evening and I knew I’d only end up wasting the evening not doing anything in particular.
 So I booked the ticket and went along.

 I did feel a bit weird walking in on my own but it soon dawned on me that I was making a bigger deal out of it than anyone else.
 No one batted an eye lid.
 No one even looked my way.

 It all passed by rather…normally.
 I didn’t suddenly smell or become some sort of outcast.